KarelKubat/smartlog/README.md

 Client types define how a message should be handled.
 Smartlog supports the following types:

-- File-based clients dump messages into a file.
-New clients that point to the same file append to the file instead of overwriting it (this is also the case when you re-run your program and point to the same file as the last time).
-The file may disappear while your program is running; in that case, smartlog will simply re-open it.
+- File-based clients dump messages into a file by appending to it.
+The file may disappear while your program is running; in that case, smartlog will simply re-create it.
 - A special case is the filename `stdout`, which instructs smartlog to send messges to the console.
 - HTTP clients start an HTTP server where messages can be viewed.
 - Forwarding clients send messages to a remote server.
 Smartlog supports UDP and TCP: